 In addition to laboratory space and the Neurosciences Clinical Research Unit (NCRU), several of our clinical services are located within the Weill Institute for Neurosciences at Mission Bay, including Multiple Sclerosis, Memory and Aging, Movement Disorders, Neurorecovery, and Complex Diagnosis Clinics.

-Adult residents spend several months at Mission Bay during their neuropsychiatry/behavioral, UC subspecialty and MS rotations, as well as a total of three months at Benioff Children's Hospital during the Child Neurology Hospitalist (R2 year), Epilepsy Monitoring Unit (R3 year) and Neurological Intensive Care Nursery/Clinic (R4 year) rotations.
+Adult residents spend time at Mission Bay during their neuropsychiatry/behavioral rotation and for many subspecialty clinics during their clinic weeks and electives, as well as a total of three months at Benioff Children's Hospital while rotating with the Child Neurology service.
 Child neurology fellows are based at Benioff Children's Hospital, with the division offices located across the street from the hospital in Mission Hall.
-One Wednesday afternoon conference per month is held in Rock Hall, generally focused on child neurology topics Brain Club highlighting basic and translational research in the neurosciences.